The Carnton Plantation

-When the American Civil War broke out John McGavock was too old to enlist but he helped outfit and organize groups of Confederate soldiers while Mrs. McGavock sewed uniforms for family and friends.
+When the American Civil War broke out John McGavock was too old to enlist but he helped outfit and organize groups of Confederate soldiers there at the Carnton Plantation while Mrs. McGavock sewed uniforms for family and friends.

 Related Post: Belle Meade Plantation

-As the war grew closer John sent most of his slaves to Louisianna.
-When Union troops took middle Tennessee and learned what the McGavock’s had been aiding the Confederate soldiers they took thousands of dollars of grain, cattle, timber and horses from the plantation.
+As the war grew closer John sent most of his slaves to Louisianna to hide them from the Union Troops.
+When Union troops took middle Tennessee and learned that the McGavocks had been aiding the Confederate soldiers they took thousands of dollars of grain, cattle, timber, and horses from the plantation.

 Related Post: Civil War Battle Of Spring Hill

-The wood floors within still bear the blood stains of those injured and dying.
-More than 1,750 southern soldiers lost their lives at Franklin.
-On the back porch of the Carnton, the bodies of 4 southern generals were laid out after the battle.
-The McGavocks tended as many as 300 soldiers inside Carnton though at least 140 died that first night.
+The McGavocks tended as many as 300 soldiers inside Carnton though at least 140 died that first night alone.
 Hundreds of others were scattered across the plantation.
-After the Union soldiers moved towRd Nashville the citizens of Franklin were faced with burying 2,500 soldiers.
+After the Union soldiers moved toward Nashville the citizens of Franklin were faced with burying more than 2,500 soldiers.

 John and Carry donated 2 acres of their property to be used as a Confederate Cemetery After the war McGavock continued to farm Carnton under share crop arrangements with his former slaves until his death in 1893.